etienne-martin/react-event-hook/README.md

 ## Contributing

-When contributing to this project, please first discuss the change you wish to make via a [GitHub issue](https://github.com/etienne-martin/react-event-hook/issues/new) before making a change.
+When contributing to this project, please first discuss the change you wish to make via a [GitHub issue](https://github.com/etienne-martin/react-event-hook/issues/new).

 Run `yarn test` and update the tests if needed.